-As autumn brings out all the glorious colors hiding behind summer’s greenery, insects, spiders, and small furry adversaries start their preparations for the frosty dangers lying ahead.
-While we’re outdoors taking advantage of the less stifling temperatures, all those pests are making plans to take over our homes.
+Autumn brings out all the insects, spiders, and small rodents as they start preparing for cold weather ahead.
+While we’re outdoors prepping for Denver winters, all those pests are making plans to take over our homes.

-A couple distinct mouse species plague this area of the nation with the most common being your average House Mouse.
-Rivaling humans in population, these mice range from light brown to dark gray or black in color with adults being seven and a half to eight inches from one tip to the other.
-Quite the contortionists, they can work their way into the flattest or narrowest of openings.
+Mice plague this area with the most common being your average House Mouse.
+Mice range from light brown to dark gray or black in color.
+As far as length, adult mice can grow seven and a half to eight inches from one tip to the other.
+Due to their unique structure, they can squeeze into the smallest openings.

 Should an expecting mommy House Mouse slip through the cracks of your home, she’s likely to bring six tiny newcomers into the world within three weeks.
 One, or a family of them, could invite guests into your home while you’re trying to get rid of the ones already there.